Gabon Bans Eating Of Pangolin And Bats Amid Pandemic - UrduPoint

 Gabon Bans Eating Of Pangolin And Bats Amid Pandemic

-Libreville, April 3 (UrduPoint / Pakistan Point News - 3rd Apr, 2020 ) :Gabon's government on Friday banned the sale and eating of bats and pangolins, which are suspected of sparking the novel coronavirus in China where they are highly prized in traditional medicine.
+Libreville, April 3 (UrduPoint / Pakistan Point News - 4th Apr, 2020 ) :Gabon on Friday banned the sale and eating of bats and pangolins, which are suspected of sparking the novel coronavirus in China where they are highly prized in traditional medicine.

+President Ali Bongo Ondimba also announced the government was planning to lock down the capital Libreville and unveiled an emergency package for those hard hit by the pandemic.

 The novel coronavirus is believed to have come from bats, but researchers think it might have spread to humans via another mammal.